bzw133/SHAARP.ml/docs/FAQ.md

 >![BeforeDrag.png](img/BeforeDrag.png)
 >The initial cropped display.

 >![AfterDrag.png](img/AfterDrag.png)
 >Display after adjusting the output size using the bottom right triangle

-## Initialization of SHAAP
+- Note 1: If the expression is too large to show, ♯SHAARP._ml_ will automatically hide it.
+The user can Export it into a ".mx" file and save to local by click the "Export" button.
+Then the "*.mx" file can be import in a separate notebook even after closing the ♯SHAARP._ml_ notebooks.
-- Q: Cannot initialize `SHAARP_Init.nb`
+- Note 2: If the expression is too large to show, "Copy" is not recommended because it may cause crush of Mathematica.
+Please use "Export" instead and then Simplify it.

-- A: Make sure the initialization notebook `SHAARP_Init.nb` is inside the same folder of `SHAARP_SI_Vxx.nb`.
+## Mathematica crushes when executing ♯SHAARP._ml_ (Error messages keep printing out and never cease even click Abort)
-	- Otherwise, try to explicitly give the absolute path of `SHAARP_Init.nb`, just like
+- When this happens, you will have to either kill the process of Mathematica software or the Wolfram Kernel in the Task Manager.
+In either case, you will lose the unsaved status of the notebook.